Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 The website site interface allows the user to apply filters to vizualize different aspects of the data.

-* Design and colour scheme: a minimalist colour scheme is used to increase contrast and avoid distraction and let the colorful charts express the insights.
+* Colour scheme: a minimalist colour scheme is used to enhance the contrast and avoid distraction and let the colorful charts standout.
+* Design: doing the best to compromise between the user experience and the quality of data presented, some design choices were decided:
+ - The design is fully responsive with break points in the medium size screen range.
+ - The bubble chart was kept as it is a rich source of information despite the challenge to fit it on the screen and making it responsive, the longer axis was made vertical minimizing scrolling.

-* user stories:
+* User stories:

-- A user can see all the dataset in the bubble chart, the evolution of gross profits through the years, see the total nominations for the Oscars for different film genres.
+- A user can see many dimensions at the same time, the evolution of gross profits through the years, see the total nominations for the Oscars for different film genres.
-- A user can use most of charts to filter the data to one or more dimensions or aspects of the dataset.
+- A user can use most of the charts to filter the data to one or more dimensions or aspects of the dataset.
 - The user can cancel all filters by clicking on the "reset all" button.
-- A user looking for aditional inforation for a particular record of the dataset can use a mouse hover over that record.
+- A user looking for aditional information for a particular record of the dataset can use a mouse hover over that record.

 * Wireframes: